The Thunder, Perfect Mind: Structure and language

-Parallels in Mandaic scriptures
+Parallels in other scriptures

+The Thunder, Perfect Mind has been noted to share some similarities to sacred texts of the religion of Mandaeism.

-In Book 6 (also known as the "Book of Dinanukt") of the Right Ginza, Ruha addresses a speech to Dinanukht, which is similar to "The Thunder, Perfect Mind" (see the poem in the Dinanukht article).
+In Book 6 (also known as the "Book of Dinanukt") of the Mandaean Right Ginza, Ruha addresses a speech to Dinanukht, which is similar to "The Thunder, Perfect Mind" (see the poem in the Dinanukht article).
+According to Halvgaard (2016):

+Torgny Säve-Söderbergh (1949) also noted similarities with Manichean text of Psalms of Thomas 14, in which Hylē provides an answer of co-existing opposites (e.g., "death and life").